covid-tools/telemed-courses/curriculum-remote-mbbs.md

 2. Use of online DICOM viewers to access medical images
 3. ICD and Snowmed CT based coding practice

-Note: Kindly follow MoHFW guidelines
+Note: Kindly follow MoHFW guidelines (pls see https://mohfw.gov.in )

 Let's classify and update the curriculum on the basis of our regular medical procedure as below :